chiappo98/fast_detector_Response/README.md

 # Running the simulation

-It is possile to run the simulation of the detector response both on a local device or on a Virtual Machine.
+It is possile to run the simulation of the detector response both on a local device or on a remote machine.
 If your intent is the submission on a local machine you can skip the following sections, going directly to [Launching a production](#launching-a-production).

 However, to simulate a large number of events it is much more conveninet to rely on a virtual machine, which allows for a faster execution time exploiting the possibility of running multiple events at the same time.